digital-codes/datencafe/src/assets/open/en.md

 When we use the term in the context of digital technologies, we often want to *evaluate* the data, i.e., we are mostly interested in numerical descriptions with extensive details.

-We want to know not only whether there are apple trees in a meadow or not, but how many of which variety, how big, when planted, how productive ...
+We want to know not only whether there are apple trees in a meadow or not, but how many of which variety, how big, when planted, how productive...
 This would give us a small data table already:

 | Variety | Height [m] | Planting date | Yield [kg] |
 | --- | --- | --- | --- |